w3f/polkadot-wiki/docs/maintain-validator.md

 ## Guides

-- [How to validate on PoC-4](maintain-guides-how-to-validate) - Guide on how to set up a validator for PoC-4 and the Alexander testnet.
+- [How to Validate on Alexander](maintain-guides-how-to-validate-alexander) - Guide on how to set up a validator on the Alexander testnet.
+- [How to Validate on Kusama](maintain-guides-how-to-validate-kusama) - Guide on how to set up a validator on the Kusama canary network.
 - [Validator Payout Overview](maintain-guides-validator-payout) - A short overview on how the validator payout mechanism works
 - [How to run your validator as a systemd process](maintain-guides-how-to-systemd) - Guide on running your validator as a `systemd` process so that it will run in the background and start automatically on reboots.